pokemium/bsnes-plus-m1/README.md

 - Additional start up parameters
 - A custom debug port to allow some debug stuff while developing own games (see below)
 - Toggle breakpoints in disassembler by clicking on the address
+- Symbol index with filter and direct option to toggle breakpoints

 ## New command line arguments